pat-unlearn/claude-code-presentation/README.md

 - Engage audience with the "what if everyone had this power?" question
 - End with clear call-to-action for getting started

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test the presentation locally
-5. Submit a pull request

 ## 📄 License

 MIT License - Feel free to adapt this presentation for your own team demos.